takanori-fujiwara/visuco/README.md

     	4,2,4,8,2
     	4,3,2,1,0

-* (Optional and this is still alpha version) Select a hop-byte file (CSV).
+* (Optional) Select a hop-byte file (CSV).
 This is used when the system suggests alternative routes or mapping.

 	The format must be